 For the combined outcome of MCI plus probably all-cause dementia, the lower blood pressure group was 15% lower than the higher blood pressure group.
 The researchers reported a “non-significant reduction” in the primary outcome of dementia alone.

 Why is this study important?

 - It is the first time a rigorous randomized trial has documented that something can lower the risk of MCI and the combined risk of MCI and dementia (although not dementia alone).

-- Also, the intervention – aggressively lowering blood pressure – is in the control of people at risk (with help from their doctors) unlike other risk factors, such as aging or genetics that people cannot control.
+- Also, the intervention – aggressively lowering blood pressure – is in the control of people at risk (with help from their doctors).
+This is different from other risk factors, such as aging or genetics that people cannot control.